kaiser1999/CIBer/README.md

 This is the user guide for Comonotone-Independence Bayesian Classifier (CIBer).
 CIBer is a supervised learning model which deals with multi-class classification tasks.
 The document consists of two parts: the requirements for the input data and the input parameters in CIBer.py.

+# Remarks
+The **MDLP** discretization method has been disabled, since it requires additional package.
+1. install visual studio community, and then install C related packages for Cpython
+2. type the following line in terminal to install
+> pip install mdlp-discretization

 # Data Requirements